 Despite children being the protagonists, the titular horned player-controlled boy Ico and the otherworldly princess Yorda, this was never meant to be a children’s game; the duo’s main goal is to escape a castle they’re being held in to be sacrificed in a mysterious ritual.
-On the other hand, the times we’re simply traversing make it easy to forget the story’s harrowing undertones, and an otherworldly beauty peeks through the art style’s muted, except for occasional patches of vibrancy, color palette.
+On the other hand, the times we’re simply traversing make it easy to forget the story’s harrowing undertones, and an otherworldly beauty peeks through the art style’s muted color palette that’s occasionally contrasted with patches of vibrancy.

 In arthouse fashion, the pacing is deliberate, and the gameplay is barebones, which is why it takes a while for the game to grab me.
 Capping off the arthouse appeal, the characters speak in a subtitled language created for the game.
 In between the showdowns with shadow creatures and the completions of puzzles, much of the game is devoted to Ico and Yorda just running from point A to point B, and said gameplay is presented in wide shots that make us observers of the action as much as participants in the action, which is actually a pretty interesting conceit as it invites us to reflect on what we’re playing.